That’s advice I saw somewhere about how not to fall for scams:

 Homonyms trap even those who know the language most thoroughly.
 I hate to admit the howlers that I would have published if I didn’t read my posts allowed aloud before I send them out into the world.

-Do you have any favorite misused pears?
+Do you have fun with homonyms?
+Any favorite misused pears?
 Share them in the comments.Google+